 Licorice makes it on the top of this list because it has a very powerful effect in reducing testosterone in healthy men.

 Once the subjects stopped taking the tablets, their total testosterone levels returned to normal within just 4 days.
+So the effect was short-lived.
+There were also no negative effects reported in the study.

 2. Spearmint and Peppermint